 Food and drink

-Parents are to provide nutritious lunches and snacks.
-We promote healthy eating in accordance with the Canada Food Guide and the child's dietary needs as well as an inclusive approach to the diverse foods that families provide for their children.
+Parents are to provide nutritious snacks/lunches fully prepared in a lunch kit.
+We promote healthy eating in accordance with the Canada Food Guide, the Indigenous Food Guide, and the child's preferences/dietary needs, as well as an inclusive approach to the diverse foods that families provide for their children.
 Safe drinking water is available at all times and we encourage children to drink as much as they require.
-Food restrictions may be introduced when our centre staff are made aware of any child with a severe allergy.
-Staff consult with the child's enrolling parent and develop an individual care plan which reflects the needs of the child.
+Food restrictions may be introduced in a centre at any time if staff are made aware of a child with an allergy.
+Staff consult with the child's enrolling parent and develop a Health & Safety Plan which reflects the needs of the child.

-It is considered a late pick up if parents have not arrived by 4:50pm and have not left the centre by 5pm.
-If a late pick up occurs more than once, the enrolling parent will be required to pay a late fee of $10 for the first five minutes and $10 for each ten minute increment thereafter, payable immediately, or the following day, at the latest.
+It is considered a late pick up if parents have not signed out their child by 4:50 pm.
+If a late pick up occurs more than once, the enrolling parent will be required to pay a late fee of $10 for the first five minutes and $10 for each ten-minute increment thereafter, payable immediately, or the following day, at the latest.

-Two months' notice is required when a family wishes to withdraw their child from care.
-Our Withdrawal Form PDF must be submitted to the Child Care Office on or before the end of each month and there is no reduction in fees due to early withdrawal.
+In order to withdraw, the enrolling parent must submit written notice to CCS two months prior to their last day of care.
+The Withdrawal Form must be submitted to the Child Care Office at the end of the month and there is no reduction in fees due to early withdrawal.